How I View the Practice of Law

-Allows me to understand the underlying reasons for a client’s decision, through a presentation of the considerations and emotions, to better ascertain their personality, and to adapt my advice to it and/or their management method.
+Empathy is key to understanding the underlying reasons for a client’s decision, through a presentation of the considerations and emotions.
+This allows me to have a better grasp of their personality and adjust my advice according to it and/or to their management method.

 It reinforces the relationship of trust with my clients, and motivates me fight tooth and nail to achieve the goal we set.

 Financial transparency is essential to me; I tackle this point on taking on the case, by discussing with the client the terms of the fees agreement that we will sign for the case.